dashingsoft/pyarmor/src/usage.md

 just for this case.

 Command "encrypt" generates some extra files include "license.lic".
-In above example, it's in the output path "dist".
+In above example, it's in the output path "dist/pybench".
 It's necessary to run or import encrypted scripts.
 This file is a part of project capsule, can be used in any machine and never expired.

 Command "license" will generate special "license.lic", which could be bind to fixed machine or expired.